ZZZlax/.Alexander/README.md

 Future updates include a system for highlighting Nouns, Verbs, and the like as well as scroll over definitions and more.

+Note: You will have to install tkinter on your own, on Ubuntu this is done by running "sudo apt install python3-tk."

 <!--** if pytutorial != understood:
            try:
               google